Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Sources: CoreLogic, MPA Magazine, Kiwibank

-5) Property tax changes will reshape investor strategies in the coming years
+5) New property tax rules will affect investor strategies in the coming years

 In New Zealand, recent property tax changes are reshaping how investors approach real estate.